git-nano/CG-LAB/README.md

 This repository provides a library for computational geometry and several use cases.

+# Easy execution
+Take a look at the `Makefile` for easy handling

 # Structure

 In `cg_library` is the used library for computational geometry, with its components.
 Each component is tested.